offlinemark/dawtool/README.md

 dawtool's core functionality is stable, although the APIs are not.
 A [hosted version](https://timestamps.me) has processed 600+ project files since March 2020.

+Tempo automation is currently supported for linear automation only.
+Nonlinear automation may cause inaccuracies.

 ## Credits